Friday, February 14, 2014

-MIAMI (AP) — In a vacant lot between gleaming hotels in downtown Miami, a series of holes carved into the bedrock form eight circles.
+MIAMI (AP) — In a vacant lot between gleaming hotels in downtown Miami, are a series of holes carved into the bedrock that form eight circles.

 At first glance, the site seems like an eyesore, but it's here where archaeologists say they have uncovered a major prehistoric Native American village, one of the largest and earliest examples of urban planning ever uncovered in North America.

 It's also where a movie theater, condos and 34-story hotel are expected to be built.

 The discovery has pitted developers against archaeologists and historic preservationists.
 The dispute comes as an increasing number of Native American sites are being uncovered around the country with advances in technology and a greater understanding of the subtle markers left behind to look for.
 The discoveries pose difficult questions for cities such as Miami that must decide whether it is best to preserve the remains of an ancient society or, often times, destroy it in hopes of revitalizing a new one.

 "Let's be honest with each other," said Eugene Stearns, the attorney representing MDM Development Group, which owns the property and is eager to move forward with construction.
 "Every great city is built on the shards of a former great city."